beejjorgensen/propaganda/06-propaganda-political-leadership.md

 be sure that it is an honest platform.
-Campaign pledges and promises should not be lightly considered by the public, and they ought to carry something of the guarantee principle and money-back policy that an honor- able business institution carries with the sale of its goods.
+Campaign pledges and promises should not be lightly considered by the public, and they ought to carry something of the guarantee principle and money-back policy that an honorable business institution carries with the sale of its goods.
 The public has lost faith in campaign promotion work.
 It does not say that politicians are dishonorable, but it does say that campaign pledges are written on the sand.
 Here then 'is one fact of public opinion of which